 Schools do not have to provide immediate access.
-They have up to 45 days, unless the request is made prior to an IEP Team meeting or due process hearing.
+They have up to 45 calendar days unless the request is made prior to an IEP Team meeting, resolution meeting, or due process hearing.

 The right to "inspect and review" does not necessarily mean the right to "receive a copy."
 The school may charge a reasonable fee for copies.
-Parents may ask the school to waive the fees for copies if the parent cannot afford the pay for them.
+Parents may ask the school to waive the fees for copies if the parent cannot afford to pay for them.
 Schools should keep the child's confidential records in a locked file.
 A child's records may be located in more than one location.
 Parents should look at their child's records to see if everything is in order.
 Parents can ask to have records explained and have the right to ask the school to remove information from the file if the parent thinks it is wrong.
+However, the school may refuse to revise or remove such record.
+Parents can challenge the school's decision as discussed on pages 173-179.